handpoint/doc/restapi/restreleasenotes.md

 ## 2.14.0
 **Features:**

-We are excited to announce the launch of a new feature: [**Get Transaction Status**](restendpoints.md#transactionstransactionreferencestatus).
-This new [endpoint](restendpoints.md#transactionstransactionreferencestatus), allows the integrator to obtain the status of a transaction by providing a transaction reference.
-You can use this feature to track the progress of your payments, refunds, or transfers, and to troubleshoot any issues that may arise.
+We are introducing a new feature called [Get Transaction Status](restendpoints.md#transactionstransactionreferencestatus).
+This new [endpoint](restendpoints.md#transactionstransactionreferencestatus) allows you to query the Handpoint Gateway for the status of a transaction at any given time.
+You can use this feature to track the progress of your payments and troubleshoot any issues that may arise.
+This feature is available for all payment methods and currencies.

-***Please note**: When a transaction is started from the REST API, a `transactionReference` field is needed in the body of the [request](restobjects.md#transactionRequest) to be able to check the status of the transaction later.
-The value must be a unique identifier ([UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random))) for the transaction that you want to start.
-It helps to ensure consistency and avoid conflicts between concurrent requests.
+When a financial operation is started from the REST API, you need to provide a `transactionReference` in the body of the transaction [request](restobjects.md#transactionRequest).
+This `transactionReference` can then be used to query the status of a transaction (using the [transaction status](restendpoints.md#transactionstransactionreferencestatus) endpoint) if you are not receiving the result from the terminal in a timely fashion.
+The `transactionReference` must be a unique identifier ([UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random))).

+Example request/response to the transaction status endpoint:

 ![SaleWithGetTrxStatusExample](/img/RestAPIexample.png)